+The three-year, cohort-based distance program is designed for diverse professionals working full time in field-based settings around the world.
 Classes are delivered in real time via internet video.
-Students meet face-to-face three times each year in year one and year two.
-Most in-person sessions take place in Indianapolis, Indiana, although some may take place elsewhere in the U.S. or around the world.
-Students will complete their doctoral projects in year three.
+You will meet face-to-face for a few days three times per year in years one and two of the program.

+Most in-person sessions take place in Indianapolis, Indiana; other times, the program meets elsewhere in the U.S. or around the world.
+You will complete dissertations or field-based, culminating projects in year three.

-Some international students admitted into the DrPH program may need visas to enter the United States for the three short residential visits in program years one and two.
-For those who require it, the IU Indianapolis Office of International Affairs will assist with issuance of a form I-20 required for an F-1 visa.
+Some international scholars admitted into the DrPH program may need visas to enter the United States for the three short residential visits in years one and two.
+For those who require it, the Office of International Affairs assists with issuance of a form I-20 required for an F-1 visa.